travelgateX/documentation-site/content/inventory-x/quick-start/typical-scenario.md

 ## Optionally, check if synchronization is correct:

-1. Providers retrieve dynamic rates using **HotelRatePlanRetrieve**
+1. Providers retrieve dynamic rates using **HotelRatePlanRetrieve**.

 2. Providers retrieve availability using **HotelAvailRetrieve**.